Army cites ‘credible’ threats in defending water restrictions near Wharf in clash with D.C. officials

 But he also acknowledged that Fort McNair, “like any other resident of Ward 6,” can call upon Harbor Patrol at any time to respond to suspicious activity near its shoreline.
 He said the rule would strengthen the relationship between the base and the D.C. police unit.

-D.C. police last month declined to comment on the specifics of the proposal, but said the department “continues to work with our local and federal partners to enforce laws on DC waterways.”
-Police didn’t immediately respond Wednesday to a request for comment.
+D.C. police have declined to comment on the specifics of the proposal, but said in a statement Thursday the Harbor Patrol “responds to any calls for service from Fort McNair without any impediments that could impact response.”

 Jones’s explanation failed to appease those who use the Washington Channel.